South Humberside Main Line: History

 the Great Central Railway in 1897.
 In 1916 the section of route between Wrawby and Brocklesby was quadrupled to cope with the growing amount of freight traffic heading for the docks at Immingham and Grimsby.

+In 1985, the section between Grimsby and Cleethorpes was singled and Fish Dock Road and Cleethorpes signal boxes were closed, as control fell under Pasture Street with its new NX panel.

+In September 1993, Pasture Street gained control of the line west up to Marsh Junction when Garden Street, Wellowgate, Friargate and Littlefield Lane were closed.

 In April 2019, a level crossing over the line at Suggitt's Lane in Cleethorpes was closed due to safety concerns.
 In 2022, Suggitt's Lane Bridge was opened, replacing the level crossing.